digitalis-io/vault-dm-crypt/README.md

 # Check authentication status only (no changes)
 vault-dm-crypt refresh-auth --status

-# Default: refresh if expiring within 30 minutes
+# Default: refresh if less than 25% of lifetime remaining
 # For AppRole: refreshes secret ID and updates config
 # For Token: attempts to renew the token
 vault-dm-crypt refresh-auth